KI-Allianz/.github/profile/README.md

 The power of the AI Data Platform lies in its set of modular, specialized components that work together to create a seamless user experience.
 This section explores the four cornerstone releases that form the foundation of this new ecosystem: a reimagined frontend for an intuitive portal experience, a novel semantic search engine for superior discoverability, automated data quality services to ensure trustworthy AI, and a suite of data integration tools to connect critical sectoral data spaces.

+We are building our AI Data Platform on top of the field-proven (piveau)[https://piveau.com] ecosystem developed by Fraunhofer FOKUS that again builds on the widely adopted DCAT standard.

 ### The New Frontend: Piveau.nextjs — A Modern Data Portal Experience

-At the forefront of the platform is Piveau.nextjs, a modern web interface that serves as the primary gateway for users.
+At the forefront of the platform is Piveau.nextjs, a new modern web interface that serves as the primary gateway for users.
 This component reimagines the Piveau data portal experience, focusing on discoverability, accessibility, and performance.

 Its key features include: